Septic Services in The Colony, TX

 Soil Conditions Near Lake Lewisville

-Soils in The Colony area include Denton series clay and Lewisville series silty clay loam, typical of Denton County's North Central Texas landscape.
-According to the USDA Soil Survey, the Denton series contains 35-56% clay with slow permeability, while the Lewisville series has moderate permeability but still contains significant clay content.
+Soils in The Colony area include both Denton series clay and Lewisville series silty clay loam.
+The Denton series contains 35-56% clay with slow permeability.
+The Lewisville series has moderate permeability but still contains significant clay content.

 These soil types create challenges for conventional septic systems:

-• Clay-heavy soils drain slowly, limiting how much wastewater the drain field can accept
+- Clay-heavy soils drain slowly, limiting how much effluent the drain field can accept

 Denton County's Environmental Health Division handles all septic permits for unincorporated areas.
 The Colony has municipal sewer in newer developments, but older neighborhoods and properties outside city sewer service areas fall under county jurisdiction.